As our practice deepens, we learn to let go of much of the

 Facilitated by Thupten Lekshe

-Yoga by Freya Bennett-Overstall
+Qigong & Yoga by Freya Bennett-Overstall

 Many meditation retreat opportunities are already available in Melbourne and around Australia.
 Often the demands of family and work mean it is hard to get time away from home for longer retreat periods.
 And yet retreating is an invaluable addition to developing a life-long contemplative practice.
 With this in mind, we offer the Urban Retreat as a chance to gain some of the benefits of retreating without leaving home.
 The Balwyn Community Centre is a convenient location in Melbourne with facilities for a good retreat environment.
 To take part in our Urban Retreat you simply need to be able to keep the retreat commitments (see below) at home in the evenings.
 This will maximise the immersive experience of dedicating three full days to contemplative practice.
+For our 2026 retreat we are experimenting with a new extended format across 10 days.

 We will maintain silence whilst in the retreat venue.
 Ideally, minimising talking as much as possible outside the venue would also be helpful.
 This will not apply to regular discussion periods during the retreat.
 As part of this noble silence, some might also refrain from writing and reading except for materials directly related to the practice of meditation.
 The purpose of noble silence is to allow the mind to let go of outer distractions and to focus as much as possible on the inner world.
 It can also be helpful to minimise eye contact with other retreatants.
 Practising restraint of the senses provides a solid foundation for inner work on the retreat.
 Volunteers helping out with the retreat may need to talk but will honour the silence as much as possible.